 These gorditas de maiz shouldn’t be confused with sweet gorditas or flour gorditas made from wheat flour.

 What Are Sopes?

-Sope pronounced so-pe is a little disk made from masa or corn dough which starts off as a flat, small and round but much thicker than a tortilla.
-It’s cooked on a comal or griddle then the edges are pinched up to create walls to keep all of the toppings on the sope.
+Sopes too are made from masa or corn dough.
+They starts off as ball that is then flattened, to a thick tortilla.
+It’s cooked on a comal or griddle then the edges are pinched up to create like a little round boat with walls to keep all of the toppings on it.

-Depending on the region of Mexico, sopes can also be known as pellizcadas with comes from the word pellizcar to “pinch”.
+Depending on the region of Mexico, sopes can also be known as pellizcadas which comes from the word pellizcar or to “pinch”.
 Another name for them in the state of Veracruz is picaditas, usually those are larger in diameter and thinner too.

 After shaping and cooking a sope on a comal some people will also either fry it in a little bit of oil or deep fry it.
 After either cooking method is complete the sope is ready to be topped with a big variety of toppings.